sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 The main focus of a state machine is, as the name suggests, the states of a system.
 So it is useful to think about what a state actually is.
 The states in a state machine model describe where a program is in its execution.
-If we need X to happen before we can do Y, we can use a state.
-X would then cause the transition to this state.
-From the state we can do Y, as we know that in this state X has already happened.
+Transitions are actions that take the system from one state to another.
 We can use as many states as we need to describe the system's behaviour well.

 Besides states and transitions, a state machine has an initial state and events.